2018 NCCIA Annual Conference

 Marijuana Farms: Are They an Insurable Risk?
 This session will explore the opportunities presented by the rapidly expanding cannabis industry for alternative risk transfer, the legal and practical issues a captive insuring cannabis-related risks may encounter, and the major things captive professionals should consider before working with a cannabis-related business.

-Panel: Mathew Queen, Venture Captive Management; Karen Landum, Merlinos & Associates; Harry Shurek, CPA
+Panel: Mathew Queen, Venture Captive Management; Karen Landrum, Merlinos & Associates; Harry Shurek, CPA

 Goldilocks and the Three Captives: What are the attributes of a domicile that is JUST RIGHT for your captive program?
 90% of the Fortune 500 own one or more captives.
 Many domiciles that regulate these large captives owned by massive companies are used to bureaucracy and dealing with teams of lawyers.
 For many captive programs such domiciles are like Papa Bear – Too Hard (and costly).
 Let’s face it, most companies setting up captives today aren’t Fortune 500 or similar in size – so Papa Bear isn’t a good choice for most.
 Is it possible for domiciles to be like Mama Bear and be Too Soft?
 It sure is, and domiciles that are too soft can leave captives vulnerable as evidenced in the recent Avrahami case.
 The goal is to find a domicile for your captive program like Baby Bear – Just Right.
 This session will discuss the attributes of domiciles that are Too Hard, Too Soft and Just Right.

-Panel: Bryan Ridgway, CIC Services; Norm Chandler, Arsenal Insurance Management; Jonathan McKenzie, Alterna Captive Management
+Panel: Nate Reznicek, CIC Services; Norm Chandler, Arsenal Insurance Management; Jonathan McKenzie, Alterna Captive Management

 3:00 – 3:30